tbnorth/git_for_r/git_for_r.md

    developed by Linus Torvalds.
 There are others (bazaar (bzr), subversion (svn), cvs, rcs, etc.)

- - `GitHub` is a company that hosts git repositories online with value added features (issue tracking, web hosting, enhanced collaboration)
+ - `GitHub` is a company that hosts git repositories on-line with value added features (issue tracking, web hosting, enhanced collaboration)